~ Guest Writer, Kathlene Mc Govern ~

 Kathlene Mc Govern

-Kathlene Mc Govern is currently a student at Pasadena City College who will transfer to UCLA to finish her BA in English.
-In 2017, she served as the fiction editor for PCC’s Inscape Literary Magazine and worked as a staff writer for Blindfold Magazine, a print mag that combined activism with pop culture and fashion where she wrote features on several actors and directors including Darryl Hannah and Aaron Paul and Casey Cooper Johnson.
+Kathlene Mc Govern is a graduate of UCLA with a BA in English/Creative Writing.
+She is the winner of the David Wong Louie Creative Writing prize, has served as the fiction editor for PCC’s Inscape Literary Magazine and worked as a staff writer for Blindfold Magazine, a print mag that combined activism with pop culture and fashion where she wrote features on several actors and directors including Darryl Hannah and Aaron Paul and Casey Cooper Johnson.

-When she’s not writing, Kathlene teaches a performance workshop for dancers around the country called The Emotional Dynamics of Dance.
+When she's not writing, Kathlene teaches a performance workshop for dancers around the country called Acting Dynamics for Dancers.
 The workshop teaches dancers to create story and connect emotionally to choreography, allowing for more dynamic performances.